21 New Things to Try in Bed in 2023 (Hot Sex Ideas For Couples!)

 Keep Things Interesting With Role-play in Bed

-Here's another chance to risk looking silly, but if you commit to it, sexual roleplaying can make every sex session a new adventure and a chance to explore deep, possibly forbidden kinks like intergenerational relationships, power dynamics, or racial fetishization.
+If you commit to it, sexual role-playing can make every sex session a new adventure and a chance to explore kinks and common and unique fantasies.

 Dress-up ideas include: